-All expenses incurred with the preparation and submission of proposals to the County, or any work performed in connection therewith, shall be borne by NEW PROJECT APPLICANTS.
-No payment will be made for proposals received or any other effort required of or made by NEW PROJECT APPLICANTS prior to commencement of work as defined by a contract approved by HUD.
+All expenses incurred with the preparation and submission of proposals to the County, or any work performed in connection therewith, shall be borne by RENEWAL PROJECT APPLICANTS.
+No payment will be made for proposals received or for any other effort required of or made by RENEWAL PROJECT APPLICANTS prior to commencement of work as defined by a contract approved by the HUD.